 Multiple AF may configure 5GC with AF provided ECS Address Configuration Information.

+AF provided ECS Address Configuration Information is stored as Application Data in the UDR.
+The UDM subscribes the event to notify the change of the AF provided ECS Address Configuration Information in the UDR.
+After receiving the AF provided ECS Address Configuration Information the UDM selects the impacted PDU sessions associated DNN and S-NSSAI, and sends the Subscription provided ECS Address Configuration Information to the SMF of the PDU Session.

 The Subscription provided ECS Address Configuration Information that a SMF may receive is described in Table 4.15.6.3d-2